AyushChakraborty/huffzip/README.md

 ## Installation

-To be added once the Homebrew tap and shell script are complete.
+To be added once the Homebrew tap and shell script are complete